Phuntsholing: Climate

 Phuntsholing has a sultry tropical monsoon climate, strongly influenced by the South Asian monsoon.
 It has an average annual precipitation of 3953 mm.
 Summers are long, muggy and very rainy, while winters are short, very mild and dry.
 This climate is described by the Köppen climate classification as Am.
 On 27 August 1997, Phuntsholing recorded the highest temperature ever in Bhutan, at 40 C.

 Architecture and culture

-The India-Bhutan border at Phuntsholing clearly separates two very different peoples and cultures.
+The India-Bhutan border separates two different urban areas.
 Jaigaon across the border is larger, bustling and loud, similar to many other West Bengal centres of commerce, albeit with many Bhutanese shoppers.
 Phuntsholing is uniquely more urban than other Bhutanese towns as it is the Bhutan financial, industrial and trading capital.
-It has been affected a little by the neighbouring culture, but is distinctly far more quiet and orderly than its neighbour.
+It is more orderly than its neighbour.

 Economy

 The majority of goods traded into Bhutan transit through Phuntsholing, making the town the gateway to Bhutan for trade with India.
 The border with China is closed.